Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 Side effects can include headaches, dizziness, and itchiness or burning at the site when you use the medicine.
 Any side effects should pass within a few days once your body gets used to the medicine.

-Topical calcium channel blockers are thought to be about as effective as GTN ointment for treating anal fissures, and may be recommended if other medicines haven't helped.
+Topical calcium channel blockers are thought to be about as effective as GTN ointment for treating anal fissures, and may be recommended if other medicines have not helped.

 As with GTN ointment, you'll usually have to use calcium channel blockers for at least 6 weeks, or until your fissure has completely healed.